bengentle10/bengentle10/README.md

 };
 ```

-🔬 **Research Focus**: To Develope efficient inference engines for TinyML applications using low-level C++ optimization, quantization, and exploring AI hardware accelerators to push the boundaries of what's possible at the edge.
+🔬 **Research Focus**: Diving deep into TinyML - figuring out how to build efficient inference engines using low-level C++ optimization and quantization techniques.
+I'm also exploring the exciting world of AI hardware accelerators and what's possible when we push the boundaries of edge computing.

-💡 **Mission**: Building apps, sensing technologies, algorithms, and models that can be game-changers in **power engineering**, **healthcare**, and **research**.
-Always up for a challenge and breaking the limits of what's doable!
+💡 **What Drives Me**: I love the idea of creating technology that genuinely helps people - whether it's making power grids smarter, healthcare more accessible, or advancing research capabilities.
+There's nothing quite like the thrill of solving a problem that seemed impossible at first!

 ---